Hives/hives.github.io/_drafts/customising-jekyll-s-default-theme.md

 First up, since I've been fastidiously tagging all my posts since I started blogging, I wanted to actually use the tags on the site.
-I wanted to display them on post pages, and also create a "Tags" page.
-Ditto for categories.
+I wanted to display them on post pages, and also create a "Tags" page, and maybe something similar for categories.

 ### Display tags and categories on post pages